catchorg/Catch2/docs/benchmarks.md

 guide.

 - *User code*: user code is the code that the user provides to be measured.
 - *Run*: one run is one execution of the user code.
+Sometimes also referred to as an _iteration_.
 - *Sample*: one sample is one data point obtained by measuring the time it takes to perform a certain number of runs.
 One sample can consist of more than one run if the clock available does not have enough resolution to accurately